FEUP-ESOF-2020-21/open-cx-t2g6-fbs/docs/development-Report.md

 |14| The options regarding the status of the lecture| The current status is "Finished" __AND__ user presses any other state | The status should not change __AND__ an error message should be displayed

 #### Value and effort
-Value: [ Must have / Should have / Could have / Will not have ]
+Value: Should have

-Effort: XS / S / M / L / XL
+Effort: M

 ### - User story #06:
 As a lecturer I can submit my presentation so that attendees can follow along my presentation.